 Private equity, VC investments hit record high of USD 48 bn in 2019: Report

-Private equity and venture capital investments recorded an all-time high of USD 48 billion in 2019 in India, according to EY report released on Monday.
+Private equity and venture capital investments in the country touched an all-time high of USD 48 billion in 2019, according to an EY report.
 The report titled 'PE/VC Agenda: India Trend Book 2020' said that this is the third consecutive year that the private equity and venture capital sector has outperformed.

 "In terms of value, PE/VC investments increased by 28 per cent as compared to 2018, while the deal volume increased by 35 per cent.
 "The growth was primarily driven by a significant increase in investments in infrastructure sector, which grew over three times compared to 2018," it said.